gyuho/learn/doc/etcd_raft_algorithm/README.md

    it returns the execution result to the client and tell `followers` that the log entry is committed.

+Note that **a leader only appends**, never overwriting nor deleting entries.

 <br>
 Here's how log replication works: